ashwani-adu3839/Natural-language-processing/README.md

  Some of the task include:
  Sequence to Sequence, Part of Speech, Named-entity recognition, Text Similarity, Text generation, Sentiment Analysis, Mask Filling

-2) Fine tuning pretrained model for Natural Language Processing task using Huggingface and Haysatck API.
+2) Fine tuning pretrained model for Natural Language Processing task using Huggingface and using Haysatck API for retrival reader/generator model.

 3) NLP task using sklearn library.